Southern Dragon Taekwondo Curriculum

 A 3rd degree Black Belt Instructor with additional experience in songahm taekwondo, hapkido and chon-tu kwan Hapkido, Mr. Davis has over 10 years of martial arts experience.
 He has in depth knowledge in weapons training including escrima, jang bong, chuck and western sword fighting, including fencing and has gained extensive knowledge in eastern sword fighting techniques.
 He continues his training in hapkido, Chang-Hun TaeKwondo, and weapons.

 "I have enjoyed my various careers, but nothing compares to my life as instructor.
-Teaching and helping bring the benefits of not only marital arts but the ITF style as taught by General Choi Hong Hi to the students lives I touch brings me more joy than I thought possible.
+Teaching and helping bring the benefits of not only marital arts but the ITF style as taught by General Choi Hong Hi to the students lives I touch brings me a great deal of joy.
 Every day is exciting, challenging and incredibly rewarding.
-I am incredibly lucky to have this opportunity to instruct and serve students."
+I am lucky to have this opportunity to instruct and serve students."

 Black Belt Certifications